lmangall/Futura/src/Futura_backend/Futura_backend.md

 - **Update Functions** (`#[ic_cdk::update]`): These modify state but are slower and cost cycles.
 - **Principal IDs**: Each user is identified by a **Principal**, which is like a unique user ID in ICP.
 - **Storage**: The data (memories) are stored in a `HashMap`, where each user's memory is mapped to their Principal ID.

+### Futura_backend.did

+The `Futura_backend.did` file defines the Candid interface for the `futura_backend` canister.
+Candid is a serialization format developed for the Internet Computer that allows different programs, potentially written in different languages, to interact with canisters in a standardized manner.
+This interface is crucial because it specifies the types and methods available in the `futura_backend` canister, enabling clients to send correctly formatted requests and interpret responses.

+In our project, the `.did` file exposes the methods such as `store_memory` and `retrieve_memory`, defining their input and output types.
+This ensures that external services or command-line tools (like `dfx canister call`) can properly interact with the canister's functionality.
+The absence of this file earlier caused issues when trying to call the canister functions, as the system could not infer the types of the inputs without a defined interface.
+Once the `Futura_backend.did` file was created, it provided the necessary service description to make calls to the canister correctly, facilitating operations like memory storage and retrieval.

+The `.did` file acts as a formal contract between the canister and its clients, ensuring compatibility and smooth interaction.